FPGAwars/icestudio/source/gui.rst

 Edit
 ````

+* **Reset view**: reset pan and zoom to its default values.
 * **Clear all**: remove all blocks and wires from the graph.
 * **Clone selected**: clone the selected block.
 It can also be done with *Ctrl + c* key.
 * **Remove selected**: remove the selected block.
 It can also be done with *Ctrl + x* and *Supr* keys.
+* **Preferences**:

   * **Image path**: set the project's relative image path.
 This image will be shown in the exported block.
 For example, a valid value can be: 'resources/images/and.svg'.
   * **Remote hostname**: set the hostame of a remote device with a FPGA board connected.
 The format is user@host.
 For example, pi@192.168.0.22.
 Verify, Build and Upload functions will be executed in this host, that must have apio pre-configured.

-* **Language**: select the application language: English, Spanish, Galician, Basque.
+  * **Language**: select the application language: English, Spanish, Galician, Basque and French.
 This selection is stored in the app profile.

 View
 ````

-* **Reset view**: reset pan and zoom to its default values.
+* **PCF**: show the selected board PCF file in a new window.
+* **Pinout**: show the selected board SVG pinout in a new window.
+* **Datasheet**: open a web browser with the information of the selected board.

 Boards
 ``````
-It contains the supported boards: **Icezum**, **Go board**, **iCEstick**, **iCE40-HX8K**, **icoBOARD 1.0**.
+It contains the supported boards: **IceZUM Alhambra**, **Go board**, **iCEstick**, **iCE40-HX8K**, **icoBOARD 1.0**, **Kéfir I**.
 When a board is selected all I/O block combos are updated and its current values removed.

 .. hint::

   This information is stored in the `app/resources/boards` directory.
-To support a new board just create a new JSON file with its information.
-Also, a generator.py script has been created to generate the board JSON file from a PCF file.
+To support a new board just create a new directory with the *info.json*, *pinout.pcf* and *pinout.svg* (optional) files with its information.
+Also, a generator.py script has been created to generate the *pinout.json* file from the *pinout.pcf*.

 Tools
 `````